top of page

 Boise State University - Economics

 I also serve as one of the few graduate students in an adjunct role where I independently co-lecture under Prof. Emre Balikci in "Economic Decision Making & The Environment" (UF 100).
 My lectures are composed of my own presentation material and are designed in ways that provide students a strong conceptual understanding of the material and then expand on practical application.
 This experience has refined my ability to present and deliver new or foreign information in a meaningful way that can be internalized and then used.
+Students have routinely rated me very favorably and have highlighted my ability to explain and present theories and uses in their favorable reviews.

 Experience (Academia)